gousiosg/github-mirror/README.md

 github-mirror: Mirror and process the Github commit steam
 =========================================================

-A collection of scripts used to mirror the Github commit stream, initially developed to study the dynamics of small commits and project co-ordination.
+A collection of scripts used to mirror the Github event stream, for research purposes.

 The scripts rely on the following software to work: